annashipman/annashipman.github.io/_posts/2021-03-08-finance-part-1.md

 - control – with equity, shareholders might take control
 - flexibility – debt is more flexible, you can pay it back if you don't need it, and it's quicker to raise
 - tax – interest can be a tax-deductible expense, whereas dividends are not
-- possibility of raising more – if equity, shareholders should be open to investing more and a successful rights issue can raise the value of the shares because it indicates strong belief in the future growth of the company
+- possibility of raising more – if equity, shareholders should be open to investing more, and a successful rights issue can raise the value of the shares because it indicates strong belief in the future growth of the company

 ## Financial gearing and leveraging